KarolFradique/KarolFradique/README.md

 ## Hi guys :smile:
 ### My name is Karol, I'm Brazilian, I'm graduated in System Analysis and Development.
-But I'm improving my knowledge in programming .I am currently working at the Metha System
+But I'm improving my knowledge in programming .I am currently working at the LCS-I System as a technical support analyst
 ### Welcome to my page

 ## About me :hugs: